Distribution-Free Stochastic Analysis and Robust Multilevel Vector Field Anomaly Detection: Application: Forest degradation

+In Figure \ref{PR:Fig4} the multilevel anomaly map for days 3344, 3484 and 3704 are shown for levels of resolution $l = 0,\dots,3$.
+For each cell $B^l_k$ the projection coefficients $d^{l,k}_{p}$ are computed along with the corresponding $p$-values of the cell i.e. the probability the null hypothesis $H_0$ is correct.
+The translucent rectangle corresponds to the compact support of the functions in $B^l_k$.
+The grey circle in the middle of the cell $B^l_k$ reflects the size of anomaly given by $E^l_k:=\left(\sum_{\bpsi^{l,k}_{p} \in D^{l}_{k}} (d^{l,k}_{p})^{2}\right)^{\frac{1}{2}}$ for each cell $B^l_k \in \mcB^{l}$.
+From days 3344, 3484 and 3704 we can see the changes in the forest as indicated by the decrease and then increase of the $p$-values corresponding to the cells $B^l_k \in \mcB^l$.

-In Figure \ref{PR:Fig3} (a) the anomaly for pixel coordinate (108,66) is tracked in time.
-A robust LOESS \cite{Matlab2021} is applied to the anomaly sequence.
-On \emph{day} 3499 we note the large jump in the anomaly for that pixel coordinate, due to the removal of trees.
-As time evolves the anomaly metric grows, reflecting the clearing of trees.
-However, the vegetation from nearby trees grows into the area (\emph{day} 3774), and eventually the anomaly level returns to zero.
-This is expected as leaves in the forest age.
-On the cloudy \emph{day} (3909), the anomaly is ignored from the LOESS regression as it is recognized as an outlier, with similar behavior at other pixel locations with cloud cover.
+In Figure \ref{PR:Fig3} (a) the anomaly for pixel coordinate (64,104) is tracked in time.
+A robust LOESS (\cite{Cleveland1979,Matlab2025b}) is applied to the anomaly sequence.
+On day 3499 we note the large jump in the anomaly for that pixel coordinate, due to the removal of trees.
+As time evolves, the anomaly metric grows, reflecting the clearing of trees.
+However, the vegetation from nearby trees grows into the area (day 3774), and eventually the anomaly level returns to zero.
+This is expected as leaves in the adjacent trees grow to cover the area.

-\begin{rem} (\textbf{Important}) From the direct EVI measurements in Figure \ref{PR:Fig3} (b) at pixel (108,66), it is not possible to distinguish cloud cover from vegetation at the anomaly circled in red.
-Current methods that directly use the EVI measurements will be blind to this type of problem.
-In particular, the cloud masking algorithm developed in \cite{Zhu2012} was unable to properly classify the cloud cover, potentially leading to erroneous pictures of the forest state.
-Using the anomaly filter, cloud cover can be more easily identified -- development of a cloud identification algorithm is being explored in detail. \end{rem}

-\begin{rem} (\textbf{Important}) One feature of this approach is its augmentation of current statistical methods to better characterize the signal in time.
-For example, applying the robust LOESS we can more easily identify clouds.
-Similar advantages have been observed in the anomalous sequences for change points, where it becomes clearer how and where the stochastic properties of the signal differ in time.
-This means that we can apply current change point detection algorithms to these anomalous signals.
-This will be further investigated in a later publication. \end{rem}